thelivingdiamond/Chairloader/README.md

 Now the boost libraries are installed, which were used by the Prey developers, and additionally used with Chairloader for interprocess-communication to load mods.

 Other includes:
-- currently they must be added in the Visual Studio Project settings under additional include directories.
+- Currently the ImGui, Detours, and PugiXML directories must be added in the Visual Studio Project settings under additional include directories.
 This will change in the near future because I am going to restructure the directories.

 ## Resources used:
 - vcpkg: https://github.com/Microsoft/vcpkg